ermiasgelaye/Mental-Health-Predictor/README.md

 	* Those insights are generated from the [OSMI Mental Health in Tech Survey]( https://www.kaggle.com/ekwiecinska96/mental-health-in-techology-survey-2014-and-2016).

+🌱 **Future Directions**:
+We would like to create an APP, where policy-makers could input their data about the parameters GDP/population/public savings/healthcare expenditures/etc. and suicide mortality rates observed in their town/city/country, then via our ML model's computation, they could see if a policy change could predict lower suicide rate in the future. e.g., If the GDP per capita has increased in Town A by 20% this year, and thus, the local government also wants to increase the investment on the mental health care sector, will the next-year suicide rate decrease in Town A?
+Our APP could tell them that!

 - - -

 ## 🔍 Data Sources